ansys/actions/doc/source/release-actions/index.rst

 Release public action
 ---------------------
-This action allows for deploying all Python library artifacts into the public `PyPI index <https://pypi.org/>`_.
+This action deploys all Python library artifacts into the public `PyPI index <https://pypi.org/>`_.

 Similarly to :ref:`Release private action`, the ``PYPI_TOKEN`` is required.